 Small businesses will not be affected by this change.
-This change only affects individuals applying for FIP benefits.
+This change only affects individuals applying for SDA benefits.

-B. Describe how the agency established differing compliance or reporting requirements or timetables for small businesses under the rules after projecting the required reporting, record-keeping, and other administrative costs.
+- B. Describe how the agency established differing compliance or reporting requirements or timetables for small businesses under the rules after projecting the required reporting, record-keeping, and other administrative costs.
+Small businesses compliance and reporting requirements will not be affected with this change. - C. Describe how the agency consolidated or simplified the compliance and reporting requirements for small businesses and identify the skills necessary to comply with the reporting requirements.